 Things you could include in your review:

 Tell Your Story

 Everyone’s who has been put in jail has at least one story to tell about it.
 Why’d you end up in jail?
 Were you fairly treated?
 How was life in jail?
 How did you get along with the other inmates?
 Did going to jail affect your life?
 How?

 Post A Comment

 Make some good friends in jail?
 Trying to reconnect with someone from jail?
-Throw a shout out to them here.
+Send a message to them here.

-Post a message to people locked up at Burt County Jail
+Post a message to people incarcerated at Burt County Jail

 Return To Main Menu